Honest96/nasa-data-explorer/README.md

 Filters:

 Rover: Curiosity, Perseverance, Spirit, Opportunity
-Camera: FHAZ, RHAZ, NAVCAM, MAST, etc.
+Camera: FHAZ, RHAZ, NAVCAM, MAST, and more...
 Sol: A Martian day number (up to 3000)

 Here you can select different tovers, choose different cameras, try out different Sol numbers and scroll through pages of results.